ME/CFS & Chronic Fatigue

 When you wake and getting out of bed feels impossible—crisp sheets catch at your hips, your topper holds you in place, and your long-sleeve top twists—use this low-effort sequence designed for older adults.
 Free the.

-Quick answer: To get out of bed when your energy is zero and bedding grabs, free your clothing and bedding at hip and shoulder level first, then shift your hips toward the edge in two or three small moves before you roll—this breaks the friction seal so you can use gravity and leverage instead of forcing one big push.
+Quick answer: To get out of bed when your energy is zero and bedding grabs, free your clothing and bedding at hip and shoulder level first, then shift your hips toward the edge in two or three small moves before you roll.
+This breaks the friction seal so you can use gravity and leverage instead of forcing one big push.

 Sleep Comfort